peterboroughchessclub/site/docs/index.md

 ## Membership

-Thinking of joining the club?
-Becoming a member is easy - simply turn up and complete a membership form.
 Visitors are welcome to attend club meetings initially without membership to get a feel for the club and its activities.